Contentstack-Solutions/some-extensions/README.md

 ## key-value-from-a-different-stack
 A key value field that looks up entries of defined content type and language in an different stack (can be configured to use the same stack).

 Fetches a field value from the external entry.
+Example content type definition included in the folder (key-value-from-a-different-stack/key_value_lookup.json) and can be imported via Contentstack web application UI.

 Extension Config Parameter Example:
 ```